gooday2die/RgbOnRest/GitHub/api_docs/sdks/disconnect.md

 - **When  SDK was not connected to RGB software.**
 ```
 Corsair SDK was not connected.
+Connect SDK before executing this request.
 ```
 - **When RGBonREST's SDK does not support installed RGB software version.**
 1. Update RGB software version to the latest version